 - Even meet celebrities!

-With this system, you can walk right up to ANY type of problem—no matter how tricky, scary or complicated—look it straight in the eye and take complete control.
+With this system, anyone can walk right up to ANY type of problem—no matter how tricky, scary or complicated—look it straight in the eye and take complete control.

 I call this “The Peg Method”.

-It doesn’t matter what part of your life the problem affects.
+It doesn’t matter what part of someone’s life the problem affects.

-Even if you’ve failed many times before, “pegging” can help you finally achieve that elusive success—whether it’s in finances, relationships, health or business.
+Even if someone has failed many times before, “pegging” can help them finally achieve that elusive success—whether it’s in finances, relationships, health or business.

-In The Peg Method you connect three things—goals, problems, and assets—and put them all together to get success.
+The Peg Method connects three things—goals, problems, and assets—and puts them all together to get success.
 That’s what the diagram above is about.
 Don’t worry if it doesn’t make sense right now.
-This post will show you how to use it in detail.
+This post will explain how to use it in detail.

 The best part about The Peg Method is it’s fast.
-Even if you’ve been struggling with a problem for years, follow the steps and you can map out the solution and your entire action plan in as little as 55 minutes.
+Even if someone has been struggling with a problem for years, they can follow the steps and map out the solution and their entire action plan in as little as 55 minutes.

 In some form or other, The Peg Method has always operated for me subconsciously, helping me make all kinds of decisions and get to my goals.
-But you know what?
+But guess what?
 For all its power, I never consciously formulated The Peg Method until recently.

 It all came together when a friend who had a big business challenge came to visit.
 It really proved the truth of one of my favorite sayings: never underestimate the massive power of helping someone.

 In the process of helping out a friend, The Peg Method literally unveiled itself.
 What I was doing subconsciously suddenly emerged as a complete, elegant system.
 I was then able to reverse-engineer this life-changing technique.
 It’s not only a cool story, it explains pretty well what The Peg Method is.
-So let me tell you about it right now…
+So I’ll tell it right now…

 How I discovered the “Power of Peg”…